Eden Park: Rugby union

-Eden Park is the home ground for the Auckland Blues in Super Rugby and Auckland in the Mitre 10 Cup.
+Eden Park is the home ground for the Auckland Blues in Super Rugby and Auckland in the National Provincial Championship.
 The ground regularly hosts All Blacks rugby union test matches.
 Auckland first used the ground in the 1913 season, and the first international fixture was against South Africa in 1921.
 The Auckland Blues have used the ground since their foundation in 1996.

 The final game of the 1981 Springbok Tour was played at Eden Park.
 A low-flying Cessna 172 piloted by Marx Jones and Grant Cole dropped flour bombs on the field as part of widespread protests against the tour and apartheid.

 Eden Park was used in the inaugural 1987 Rugby World Cup and the 2011 Rugby World Cup, both of which the All Blacks won against France, making it the first ground to host two Rugby World Cup finals.

 In late 2015, the ground also hosted a public memorial for legendary All Black wing Jonah Lomu after he died at the age of 40.

 It was one of the sites for the 2021 Women's Rugby World Cup, including the final.

-New Zealand's overall Test match record at Eden Park against all nations, updated to 14 August 2021, is as follows:
+New Zealand's overall Test match record at Eden Park against all nations, updated to 17 August 2024, is as follows: